damiaanr/xai-srclangid/README.md

 Interestingly, for the non-linear SVM, the top five was as follows: *cases: Nom, adjnounorder: AN, adjnounorder: NA, posentropy: NOUN, verbaspect: Imp*.
 Predicate-order features didn't even feature in the top 15.

-When training the classifier with only one out of the six above-listed feature sets, the following accuracy scores were achieved:
+When training the linear classifier with only one out of the six above-listed feature sets, the following accuracy scores were achieved:

 | feature set      | accuracy | difference with baseline | classes |
 |------------------|----------|--------------------------|---------|